Create fun geometric home decor with a monogram letter for your wall. Below is the complete step-by-step tutorial.

 I love it when I can find inspiration for my projects on other blogs.
 I recently found this totally awesome Geometric Painted Wall on Pinterest.
 It was done by Interiors by Kenz and is totally awesome!
 The blog is no longer available so I am sorry, but I can’t link to it.

-I found these really cool 18-inch wood letters at my local craft store, and remembering the wall, I immediately knew what I wanted to do with them..
+These really cool 18-inch wood letters were at my local craft store, and remembering the wall, I immediately knew what I wanted to do with them..

 I did a Washi Tape Monogram Letter for one of my other daughters several months ago and had been meaning to do some for my other two daughters that share a room.